aleedy99/aleedy99.github.io/_posts/2019-09-23-first-sewing-post.md

 This is my embroidery sampler.

 The two stitches that I chose to do were:
-- the feather stitch
+- The Feather stitch
-- the chain stitch
+- The Chain stitch

 Some tips that I would give myself:
 - Map out the stitch better before doing it.
 It will look better after